 Instead we see that they are human beings caught up in their own illusions about themselves and the world.
 Like us, they feel the need for security, control, recognition, approval.
 They too probably feel threatened by things that prevent them from finding fulfillment.
 And like us, they sometimes make mistakes.
 Behind all these errors, there is another conscious being simply looking for peace of mind.

 Even those we regard as evil are seeking the same goal.
 It is just that for whatever reason — whatever pain they endured, whatever beliefs they adopted — they seek fulfillment in ways that are uncaring, perhaps cruel.
 Deep inside, they are all sparks of the same light struggling to find salvation.
 The Prime Mover frame names this pull — the structural gravity drawing all fragmented consciousness toward reintegration, operating even through those least capable of expressing it.
+The Buddha–Dōgen–Lakota line pushes this further: the recognition is not just that everyone is seeking peace, but that the fabric of consciousness is one fabric, and even the defenses people use to protect themselves are wounded corners of the same cloth that runs through you.

 If someone criticizes us, we may feel far more upset than the criticism warrants, responding in ways that have more to do with defending our damaged self-image than with addressing the criticism itself.